Seattle Fish Guys

 Fish market and restaurant in Seattle, Washington, U.S.

 Seattle Fish Guys is a fish market and restaurant in Seattle's Central District, in the U.S. state of Washington.
 Desiree Chinn and Sal Panelo started the business in 2016.
-Seattle Fish Guys has garnered a positive reception, especially for its poke, and is considered among the city's best seafood establishments.
+Seattle Fish Guys has garnered a positive reception, especially for its poke, and is considered among the city's best seafood restaurants.

 Description

 Seattle Fish Guys is a "gleaming, upscale" fish market and restaurant in Seattle's Central District, according to The Seattle Times.
-The business operates in the "nondescript" Verse Seattle building at the intersection of 23rd and Jackson.
+The business operates in the Verse Seattle building at the intersection of 23rd and Jackson.
 It has sold bivalves (including mussels), clam chowder, crab and shrimp cocktails, fish, poke, and smoked lox.
 Ingredients in bowls include kimchi, macaroni salad, octopus, brown or white rice, salmon, seaweed salad, and tuna.
 The crab rolls (or Dungeness crab "subs") have Japanese mayonnaise, Sriracha, and scallions on a toasted bun.
 The restaurant's aioli has garlic.

-Seattle Fish Guys also stocks flowers and spice rubs, and has created take-home meal kits for special occasions; one for Lunar New Year included steamed black cod with black bean sauce and mochi donuts.
+Seattle Fish Guys also stocks flowers and spice rubs, and has created take-home meal kits for special occasions.
+One for Lunar New Year had steamed black cod with black bean sauce and mochi donuts.